Shanawar99/AWS-Cloud-DevOps/shanawar/sprint3/README.md

 <h1 align="center">  Sprint 3: Build CRUD API Gateway endpoint for the Web Crawler

 ## Description
-Build a public CRUD API Gateway endpoint for the web crawler to create/read/update/delete the target list containing the list of websites/webpages to crawl along with extended tests in each stage to cover the CRUD operations and DynamoDB read/write time.
+Build a public CRUD API Gateway endpoint for the web crawler to create/read/update/delete the target list containing the list of websites/webpages to crawl along with extended tests in each stage to cover the CRUD operations and DynamoDB read/write time

 ## Concepts
 *	Learn AWS Services: API Gateway, DynamoDB